-(The multidomain protein library was updated on 2021/07/19)
+(The multi-domain protein library was updated on 2022/06/12)

-full-length structural models of multi-domain proteins.
+for automated assembly of full-length structural models of multi-domain proteins

-identify quaternary structure templates that have
+Starting from individual domain structures, quaternary structure templates that have

 similar component domains are identified by domain-level structural alignments

 inter-domain distance profiles collected from the top-ranked quaternary templates,

 DEMO On-line Server

-[View example of output for
+[View an example output

 Assembling multidomain protein structures through analogous global structural alignments.